Satyendra Pakhalé Culture of Creation

 nai010 publishers Rotterdam, the Netherlands published the first comprehensive monograph devoted to international renowned designer Satyendra Pakhalé.
 The notion of a ‘Culture of Creation’ refers to the ancient and innate impulse behind human making.
 It engages with the very roots of the human need to create, to design, to make, to build and bring something into reality.

 Satyendra Pakhalé Culture of Creation is not a traditional monograph.
-Through 12 critical essays by leading design thinkers on a wide range of topics the monograph aims to initiate a new debate about design and its plurality and diversity in the contemporary cultural context.
 It brings new facts and facets of design history to attention for the first time challenging preconceived notions such as the legendary Ulm Model, the Aristotelian five senses and the common understanding of traditions and cultural background from India.
 In doing so, the book sheds a new light on ‘sensorial design’ deeply rooted in contemporary living experience as well as ancient cultures.

 The monograph covers a wide range of topics, such as the culture of making, social modernity, poetic analogy, sensorial design, plurality of expression in design, secular humanism, craftsmanship and technology, perception and atmosphere of both objects and spaces.
 Over the years Pakhalé has built his personal research and cultivated his design thinking on these interconnected topics in which his work is rooted.

 It is a critical book which illustrates the designer’s world view and intellectual position, and the theoretical heritage underpinning the cultivation of a ‘culture of creation’.
-The 12 essays serve to put Pakhalé’s body of work into a wider, deeper context, offering the kind of food for thought on which he himself thrives.
 The objective of the book from the outset has been to encourage an intellectual debate and trigger cross-disciplinary conversations on these relevant topics of our time.

 The monograph structure consists of three overlapping layers, namely a project layer, documentary (studio practice) layer and research (critical essays) layer.
 The essays are interwoven with the project layer and documentary layer that give an insight into Pakhalé’s studio practice, and with accounts from his industrial partners such as Alberto Alessi, Giulio Cappellini, Cristiano Crosetta, and Vittorio Livi.
 The project layer meanwhile zooms in on specific processes and approaches called ‘project clusters’ that are presented in the monograph with a dense graphical layout.
 Over the years there have been several topical design explorations carried out at Pakhalé’s studio.
 Some of the results went into industrial production; some became limited edition gallery pieces and others remained ideas.
 Theory, practice and production – concepts, words, photos, sketches, watercolours, models, prototypes and more – are linked throughout these pages.
 Concluding the book is Satyendra Pakhalé’s Chronology of Works, introduced by Ingeborg de Roode, curator of Industrial Design, Stedelijk Museum, Amsterdam, which provides an overview of his body of work.